 People often ask me why the Christian Church exists.
 One of the reasons I give is that the Church is meant to teach us how to change gracefully.
 How to change gracefully.
-The classical ministrations of the church have always been associated with changes in our human lives-inevitable changes that most of us go through.
+The classical ministrations of the church have always been associated with changes in our human lives - inevitable changes that most of us go through.
 I mean changes like birth, illness, marriage, death.
 In direct association with those changes, the Christian Church provides baptism, anointing with oil, the sacrament of marriage, a funeral.
 The Church pronounces blessing and grace during those moments of change, painful or joyous.

-At its best, the Church teaches us how to change gracefully.
-Even the changes in Church itself can be occasions for our learning grace.
+At our best, the Church should be teaching us how to change gracefully.
+Even the changes in Church itself can be occasions for our learning grace built up.
+There is a new opportunity for love.

-All will be thrown down, Jesus said.
+All will be thrown down.
+Yes, it will.
 And sometimes we can see the signs of that tumult all too quickly.
 But that will not be the end.
 God will be in the change.
 God will be providing grace even in that change.
 And all things will be made new.